The insider advice on this page is from one of Wendy’s Trusted Travel Experts for New Zealand: Jean-Michel Jefferson of Ahipara.

 September to December and April to May.
 In spring and fall, sunny days around 50 to 60 degrees make for perfect hiking and cycling conditions.

-Not taking into account how long it takes to get from one place to another.
-It always takes longer than you think it will; don’t try to fit too many activities into one day.
+Not taking into account how long it takes to get from one place to another; it’s always longer than you think.
+Don’t try to fit too many activities into one day.

 An aerial shot of Queenstown from the Wanaka viewing platforms.
 At dawn or dusk, drive up the Crown Range Road to one of two viewing platforms with the best city views.
 The view from the top of the gondola in town is also spectacular.

 New Zealanders never used to expect tips.
 Over the years, though, as many travelers have tipped, locals are now accustomed to receiving a gratuity (fishing guides expect tips now from anyone with an American accent).
-In general, we would still say only tip if you are happy with the service.
+In general, though, only tip if you are happy with the service.